Greek Island Ferry

 in about 2 and a half hours.
 You can be in Santorini in

-about 5 on the high speed
+about 5 hours on the high-speeds

 The cheapest